 Our recent investigations in barnacles represent the first proteomics study on protein expression during larval development, settlement and metamorphosis.
 Over the past 5 years, we have studied the differentially expressed genes and proteins in a variety of marine invertebrate larvae during their settlement and metamorphosis.
 We have cloned a number of up-regulated and down-regulated genes in the settled and metamorphosed larvae using differential display PCR (DD-PCR), real-time quantitative PCR (RT-PCR) and subtractive hybridization techniques (Li et al. 2008).

-Besides this, we have verified and located the expression of the selected genes in larvae using in-situ hybridization.
+Besides, we have verified and located the expression of the selected genes in larvae using in-situ hybridization.
 Recently, we have optimized proteomics protocols and investigated the proteome of selected marine invertebrate larvae.
 One of our most recent proteomic works have proven that proteomic approaches using high-resolution 2-dimensional electrophoresis (2DE) and modern mass-spectrometry (MS) are one of the most powerful tools in larval biology studies (Thiyagarajan & Qian 2008).

 In this study, we hypothesize that PBDE and hypoxia can affect the gene and protein expression patterns and profiles of marine larvae during their settlement and metamorphosis, thereby reducing the settlement success of marine larvae.
-We also attempt to elucidate the molecular mechanisms underlying settlement and study how these important processes might be affected by environmental stresses.
-By comparing the protein and gene expression patterns in larvae under normal and stressed conditions will enable us to identify specific molecular diagnostic and prognostic biomarkers and to understand the molecular process governing adaptive response to stressors in marine larvae.
-Most importantly, this research may give us an insight into how these early life history stages (larvae) may help us in answering how our marine ecosystem will change in response to emerging new chemical pollutants.
+We also attempt to elucidate the molecular mechanisms underlying settlement, and study how these important processes might be affected by environmental stresses.
+By comparing the protein and gene expression patterns in larvae under normal and stressed condition will enable us to identify specific molecular diagnostic and prognostic biomarkers, and to understand the molecular process governing adaptive response to stressors in marine larvae.
+Most importantly, this research may give us insight into how these early life history stages (larvae) may help us in answering how our marine ecosystem will change in response to emerging new chemical pollutants.